Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Almost maximal symmetry rank: dimension 3

 \section{Almost maximal symmetry rank: dimension \texorpdfstring{$3$}{3}}

-We consider circle actions on positively curved spaces of dimension three and four, beginning in this section with dimension three.
+We consider circle actions on positively curved Alexandrov spaces of dimension three and four, beginning in this section with dimension three.

-\begin{remark} If a positively curved space has boundary, then there is a unique point at maximal distance from the boundary and the space is homeomorphic to a cone, with this ``soul'' point corresponding to the vertex.
+\begin{remark} If a positively curved Alexandrov space has boundary, then there is a unique point at maximal distance from the boundary and the space is homeomorphic to a cone, with this ``soul'' point corresponding to the cone point.
 The soul point is fixed by the action, and by the Slice Theorem \ref{l:slice} the isotropy action at the soul determines the equivariant homeomorphism type (see~\cite{HS}).
-For this reason, we will always assume that the spaces have no boundary. \end{remark}
+For this reason, we always assume that the spaces have no boundary. \end{remark}